Is a Correction Looming Ahead for Ballard Power Systems Inc. (BLDP)

 B. Riley Securities gave a rating of “Buy” to BLDP, setting the target price at $30 in the report published on April 16th of the current year.

-Volatility was left at 4.59%, however, over the last 30 days, the volatility rate increased by 3.63%, as shares surge +0.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.16% lower at present.
+Volatility was left at 4.52%, however, over the last 30 days, the volatility rate increased by 5.23%, as shares sank -5.19% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -25.19% lower at present.

 Stock Fundamentals for BLDP